HamidEly/SmartWires/README.md

 You should now be able to browse your changes in a browser by navigating to:  https://github.com/youraccount/training

-5- Creating a Pull Request
+5- Creating a Pull Request:

 The changes have been made in your local repository as well as your remote fork repository on GitHub.
 These changes need to be merged to our shared workspace by using a Pull Request.
 Follow GitHub's guide to create a pull request.